Amino (app): Shutdown

+This message was sent on January 4, 2026.
+This was the final support message sent from the Amino Support mail.
+As of 2026, the Amino app is no longer available on the App Store, and cannot be redownloaded after it is deleted.

 Growth

 Amino received 1.65 million dollars of seed funding in 2014, primarily from Union Ventures.
 Some additional seed investors include Google Ventures, SV Angel, Box Group, and other interested parties.

 By July 2014, Amino's apps were downloaded 500,000 times.
 Though only having 15 communities at that time, Amino eventually grew to have 41 communities in September 2015.
 Amino's apps had been downloaded 13 million times by July 2016.
 Fandoms had migrated from websites like Facebook and Reddit to Amino, partly because of the app's mobile-native experience.

-Before 2016, when a user wanted to join a new Amino, they had to download another app for the Amino they wanted to join.
+Before 2016, when a user wanted to join a new Amino, they had to download another app for the Amino they wanted to join, with each apps name beginning with "Amino for:".
 In 2016, Amino Apps launched a centralized portal that hosted every Amino community in one app, meaning users no longer had to download multiple apps.

 In July of the same year, ACM, an app that allowed users to create their own communities, was launched.
 This resulted in the number of communities on Amino skyrocketing to over 2.5 million as of June 2018.